 The right side of Figure 4 shows Ω_g , the amount the age-weights are scaled to produce the generational effect for each group.
 The estimated generational effect is found to be over twice as large for non-Hispanic whites as for minorities as a whole, suggesting considerable differences in the political socialization process.

-The difference could reflect the fact that African Americans are consistent Democratic voters, and Hispanic or Asian American immigrants may not have been in the United States during peak socialization to experience the political events captured by the Gallup series.
+This shows that our model's main results, i.e., the formative years of political socialization, are not as applicable to non-white voters.
+This is likely due to different reasons for different races: African Americans are consistent Democratic voters, and therefore the generational trends in their partisan socialization process are not as apparent.
+Hispanic or Asian American immigrants may not have been in the United States during peak socialization to experience the political events captured by the Gallup series.
 In addition, the political participation of naturalized citizens has been shown to vary depending on their community (Pantoja, Ramirez and Segura, 2001).
+To be clear, we are speculating in each of these cases, and consider the different socialization process of non-white voters to be an important area of future work.
 Whatever the reason, the political socialization process observed with white voters is less evident with minority voters.
 A more rigorous investigation would separate minority subgroups, which, unfortunately, we are unable to do from the data.